ericenouen/ericenouen.github.io/_pages/cbdebug.md

 ## **Abstract**

 Concept Bottleneck Models (CBMs) use a set of human-interpretable concepts to predict the final task label, enabling domain experts to not only validate the CBM's predictions, but also intervene on incorrect concepts at test time.
 However, these interventions fail to address systemic misalignment between the CBM and the expert's reasoning, such as when the model learns shortcuts from biased data.
 To address this, we present a general interpretable debugging framework for CBMs that follows a two-step process of *Removal* and *Retraining*.

 In the *Removal* step, experts use concept explanations to identify and remove any undesired concepts.
 In the *Retraining* step, we introduce `CBDebug`, a novel method that leverages the interpretability of CBMs as a bridge for converting concept-level user feedback into sample-level auxiliary labels.
 These labels are then used to apply supervised bias mitigation and targeted augmentation, reducing the model’s reliance on undesired concepts.
-We evaluate our framework with both real and automated expert feedback, and find that `CBDebug` significantly outperforms prior retraining methods across multiple CBM architectures (PIP-Net, Post-hoc CBM) and benchmarks with known spurious correlations (Waterbirds, MetaShift, CelebA).

 ---